 Adult Day Care

 Adult day care is another option that is a bit less customizable than in-home care.
 Adult day centers usually only provide care during daytime hours on weekdays, but some centers may be open on weekends.
 This type of elder care is perfect for working caregivers and daytime respite.
 However, usually someone must able to provide care and supervision overnight during longer absences.

 There are adult day centers that specialize in providing care for seniors with dementia, and some called adult day health centers even provide health management and medical services as well.
 Most adult day care services are paid for out of pocket, but some centers offer reasonable daily rates on a sliding scale or even contract with Medicaid to provide respite options for low-income seniors.
 Some Medicare Advantage Plans (Part C) may provide partial coverage for adult day services, but they are not required to do so.

 Short-Term Respite Stays in Senior Living

 Figuring out which type of care is the best fit for a loved one’s temporary stay depends largely on their health status and unique needs.
-Assisted living provides assistance with activities of daily living (ADLs) but does not offer 24/7 supervision, and residents are free to come and go.
+Assisted living provides assistance with activities of daily living (ADLs) but does not offer 24/7 supervision or medical care, and residents are free to come and go.
 Memory care offers similar services with the added benefits of staff trained in dementia care, increased supervision and secure units that prevent dementia patients from wandering off the premises.
 Nursing homes provide the highest level of around-the-clock care, including ADL assistance and skilled nursing services.

-Aside from allowing families to take a break while knowing their loved ones are well cared for, one of the best aspects of temporary respite stays is that both caregivers and dementia patients can experience what senior living is like on a trial basis.
+Aside from allowing families to take a break while knowing their loved ones are well cared for, one of the best aspects of temporary respite stays is that both dementia caregivers and dementia patients can experience what senior living is like on a trial basis.
 This may help set the groundwork for a possible permanent move to a long-term care facility.

 Don’t Forget to Vet Elder Care Providers